suhasmaddali/suhasmaddali/README.md

 🦸 [__Time Management__](https://github.com/suhasmaddali/Time-Management)

-* During my tenure at [Solbots Technologies Private Limited](https://www.zaubacorp.com/company/SOLBOTS-TECHNOLOGIES-PRIVATE-LIMITED/U72900TG2018PTC128292), I earned a professional reputation by learning to manage time and giving the best outcomes for the company by working smart and trying to get things done in less time.
+* During my tenure at [Solbots Technologies](https://www.solbots.in/), I earned a professional reputation by learning to manage time and giving the best outcomes for the company by working smart and trying to get things done in less time.
 * Therefore, I was involved in the process of organizing and planning various activities.
 * As a result, there was very good productivity in the company by managing time and effectively using it for best practices.